Wild Wellness Alcohol-Free Walk

 Wake to the silence of Crescent Lodge and wander down to the stunning dining room for a hearty breakfast to start the day.
 From here, head due south with views across Safety Cove and Maingon Bay to Bruny Island.
 Climbing Arthurs Peak, 300 metres above sea level, is worth the oceanic vista.
 In these parts, White Bellied Sea Eagles soar in the thermal currents, so be sure to look skyward.
 Lunch isn’t far away, an easy downhill descent to south-facing cliffs where pelagic seabirds are plenty - albatross, petrels and gannets.
 Here, there’s nothing between you and Antarctica.

 Following lunch, skirt the edge of Tornado Ridge before heading south toward Cape Pillar Lodge, your base for the next two nights.
-Your pace might quicken in the knowledge there is a massage, facial or relaxation bath on offer at Cape Pillar Lodge.

 We arrive mid-afternoon at the lodge so there’s plenty of time for our Wim Hof Method-led plunge pool experience following by another ‘nibble and chat’ session with Dr. Chris.
 Tonight, we discuss practical steps to shift your relationship with alcohol, with a Tassie alcohol-free cocktail in hand.
 After dinner we re-gather for journal time.